What does a measles outbreak mean for optometrists?

 A second dose of MCV is suggested at 15 to 18 months of age or at school entry, because a single dose MCV will leave people unprotected and will not prevent large outbreaks.

-David Redman, O.D., COA Legislation-Regulation Committee chair, says optometrists and other providers can help increase immunization rates.
+David Redman, O.D., COA Legislation-Regulation Committee chair, says doctors of optometry and other providers can help increase immunization rates.

 "We believe every visit to a health care provider should be used as an opportunity to review adolescents' immunization histories and ensure that every adolescent is fully vaccinated," says Dr. Redman, who is also part of the AOA's Third Party Center executive committee.

-The COA has even sponsored state Senate Bill 492, by Senator Ed Hernandez, which would authorize optometrists to administer immunizations.
+The COA has even sponsored state Senate Bill 492, by Senator Ed Hernandez, which would authorize doctors of optometry to administer immunizations.

 Dr. Ardaya, father of two, understands that some parents opt out of vaccinations for their children, but he believes "it is an irrefutable fact that vaccinations save lives and protect children."